ananyacleetus/jarjarbinks/README.md

-javertify
+Jar Jar Binks
 =======

-Replace all imgs on a site with pictures of Javert
+Replace all images on a site with pictures of Jar Jar Binks